revathibandaru2/FinalProject/README.md

 # FinalProject
-HI HELLO
-Have a good day
+this is a sample file